shubhamkr1/FlowerDetCNN/README.md

 - Augmentation Strategies: implement different augmentation techniques to enrich the dataset, improving data variability and quality.
 - Network Architectures and Transfer Learning: select and implement one or more neural network architectures wiht PyTorch's timm library, using transfer learning to exploit pre-trained models.
 - Validation and Regularization: retraining with validation and regularization techniques to improve the model performance.
-- Object detection: this part has to be done using YOLO models and supervsion library from Roboflow.
+- Object detection: this part has to be done using YOLO models and supervision library from Roboflow.

 ## 🍽️ Dataset